abhiraj2k/ChatBoi/README.md

-## Look At console for Erors and all dispatched Actions
+## Look ct console for Errors and all dispatched Actions

 ## Available Scripts